cgarren/beat-bracket/README.md

 - Put backend code on github (maybe consider making it private)
 - - Better duplicate detection
 ### Low
+- Write function to purge sessions that are expired every hour
 - Animation with one song knocking out or killing another song
 - Option to include/exclude remixes (would have to be word detection or regex based, beta first)
 - Make the bracket from a spotify playlist